Andreas76/Extract_unique_EST_sequences/README.md

-# Extract_unique_EST_sequences
+# Extract unique EST sequences
-Python script that searches a file for EST unique identifiers and then extract the full FASTA sequences from a second file.
+Python script that searches a file for unique EST identifiers and then extract the full FASTA sequences from a second file.